Simon Smith and the Amazing Dancing Bear

 "Simon Smith and the Amazing Dancing Bear" is a song written by Randy Newman, about a young man of modest means who entertains affluent diners with his dancing bear.
-A recording by the Alan Price Set reached number four on the UK Singles Chart in April 1967.
-The success bought Newman to public attention as a songwriter; he recorded the song himself for his 1972 album Sail Away.
+The Alan Price Set released a version as a double A-side with "Tickle Me" on 24 February 1967, and it reached number four on the Record Retailer chart in Britain.
+The success brought Newman to public attention as a songwriter; he recorded the song himself for his 1972 album Sail Away.

-Background and composition
+Composition

 Randy Newman wrote the ragtime-influenced song in 1964.
-He considered it a major stepping point in his songwriting, telling Performing Songwriter "I was writing a song, believe it or not, for Frank Sinatra Jr. And it was called something like "Susie" or "Mary" and I just all of a sudden couldn’t do it.
+He considered it significant in his development as a songwriter, telling Performing Songwriter in 1995 "I was writing a song, believe it or not, for Frank Sinatra Jr. And it was called something like 'Susie' or 'Mary' and I just all of a sudden couldn’t do it.
 So I ended up somewhere with "coat to wear" and "dancing bear"... ...and then I was never the same.
 And I never wrote particularly conventional songs after that."
 Sinatra Jr. never recorded the finished song.

 The song concerns Simon Smith, a young man of modest means who entertains affluent ("well-fed") diners with his dancing bear.
 Biographer Kevin Courrier has described the song as "the first hint of Newman the outsider looking to entertain the world".
-Newman has alluded to the bear as a gentile who serves to allow Smith, an outsider, to assimilate.
+Newman has alluded to the bear as a gentile who serves to allow Smith to assimilate.

-Recordings and legacy
+Recordings

 Newman first offered Simon Smith and the Amazing Dancing Bear to Californian sunshine pop band Harpers Bizarre.
 Their recording appears on their first album Feelin' Groovy, issued in April 1967.
 The song was popularised by a recording by the Alan Price Set.
 Price considered Newman "head and shoulders above anyone else" as a songwriter.
 His version of the song was issued as a single by Decca Records on 24 February 1967, backed with another Newman composition, "Tickle Me".
 The single reached number four on the Record Retailer chart in April 1967.
 Price filmed a promotional clip for the song with two bears from Colchester Zoo.
 The success earned Newman a record contract with Warner Bros.
 Records.

+Newman's own recording of Simon Smith and the Amazing Dancing Bear was featured on his 1972 album Sail Away.
+A version by Harry Nilsson appears on his 1969 album Harry.
+A previously unreleased Bobbie Gentry recording of the song, retitled "Salome Smith and Her Amazing Dancing Bear", appears on the 2018 boxset The Girl from Chickasaw County: The Complete Capitol Masters.